How to Value My Startup Company Without Revenue

 If you are raising an appropriate amount of funding relative to your stage of development as a business, you should expect to sell between 15% and 25% of your business.
 This tends to hold true through the seed stage and towards Series A.

 Putting It All Together: Startup Valuation

 Valuing your startup is much more a matter of negotiation with your investor than a mathematical exercise.
 A successful outcome depends upon highlighting your value drivers and risk mitigants.
 If you research and build a sensible valuation argument based on industry-accepted rules of thumb, all should be well, and valuation will not be a sticking point.

 Remember the bigger picture.
 Your funding round gives you the resources to build value for you and your investors; without it, you may not have that opportunity.
 Stick within industry boundaries, and expect the same from your angel or VC.

 Where Can I Learn More?

-Capital Pilot is here to help founders value their startup.
+Capital Pilot’s mission is to deliver equal access to funding for everyone.
+Everywhere.
+Get a rating to understand how investable your business is, along with key insights into how you can make your business more attractive to potential investors.
 For more information, check out all our Startup FAQs here.
 Or, if you are ready to get your investability assessment and rating, click here.